Professor John Pendlebury

 Newcastle upon Tyne

-John Pendlebury is a town planner and urban conservationist with ten years practice experience in local government, central government and consultancy before re-entering academia in 1996.
+I am a town planner and urban conservationist with ten years practice experience in local government, central government and consultancy before re-entering academia in 1996.
 I have had many departmental and university roles, including serving as Head of School between 2008 and 2016.

 My research mostly focuses on conservation values and social purpose and the way this translates into strategies of management.
 It is drawn together in my book Conservation in the Age of Consensus www.routledge.com/books/details/9780415249843/.
 Broadly the work divides into two themes: